Germany announces nationwide lockdown for the unvaccinated | NewsChannel 3-12

 By Nadine Schmidt and Frederik Pleitgen, CNN

+Germany on Thursday announced a nationwide lockdown for the unvaccinated, as its leaders backed plans for mandatory vaccinations in the coming months.

-Germany is banning unvaccinated people from accessing all but the most essential businesses, such as supermarkets and pharmacies, to curb the spread of coronavirus, outgoing Chancellor Angela Merkel and her successor, Olaf Scholz, announced Thursday, following crisis talks with regional leaders.
+Unvaccinated people will be banned from accessing all but the most essential businesses, such as supermarkets and pharmacies, to curb the spread of coronavirus, outgoing Chancellor Angela Merkel and her successor, Olaf Scholz, announced Thursday, following crisis talks with regional leaders.

+The pair also backed proposals for mandatory vaccinations, which if voted through the parliament could take effect from February at the earliest.

 This is a breaking story, more to follow.